-In a "spinoff," the transferor plan transfers only part of its assets and/or liabilities to the transferee plan, so that both the transferor and the transferee plan exist after the transaction.
+In a "spinoff," the transferor plan transfers only part of its assets and/or liabilities to the transferee plan.
 The transferee plan may be a new plan that is created in the spinoff, or it may be a preexisting plan that simply receives part of the assets and/or liabilities of the transferor plan.